dopay/cashbacks_task/README.md

 - The cashback amount is added to the user's cashback account balance.
 - All these operations are performed within a single database transaction to ensure consistency.

+# Unit Tests

+- Updated the account factory to include a cashback trait.
+- Modified the account model spec to test the new cashback scope and validations.
+- Created the payments request spec to include cashback-related scenarios.
+These updates provide comprehensive test coverage for the new cashback functionality, ensuring that the feature works as expected and maintains the integrity of our application.

 # Feature Expansions and Improvements

 ## Dockerization of the Application